REV23Docs/rev23-desktop-docs/docs/reference/customers.md

 **Available Deposits/Credits:** The available deposits and/or credits this customer has to use.

 **Customer Number:** The customer's custom or auto assigned entity number.

-**Mailing List:** If checked, the customer is opting in to receive marketing mail.
-Mailing labels generated will only include customer's who are on the mailing list.

 ### Identification